-Its transparent color and smoky flavor will make it the talk of the table.
+Its transparent color and smoky notes will make it the talk of the table.

-And last but not least, here’s one of the most delectable fall drinks you’ll ever try – Paris Between the Wars.
+And last but not least, here’s one of the most delectable fall drink recipes you’ll ever try – Paris Between the Wars.

 It’s an odd name, but it tastes exquisite, especially if fall flavors are your jam.

-It’s a gorgeous golden-orange color, and it tastes like honeyed, spiked apple cider with just a dash of lemon for contrast, which is, in essence, precisely what it is.
+It’s a gorgeous golden-orange color; and it tastes like honeyed, spiked apple cider with just a dash of lemon for contrast.

 It takes no more than 5 minutes to make and is as pretty as it is tasty.
 Plus, it smells great, too.

 Ingredients: Scotch, Campari, honey, lemon juice, apple cider, grapefruit twist

 We are sorry that this post was not useful for you!